-According to research approximately 40 – 50% of all first time married couples end in divorce or legal separation and around 60- 65% of second time marriages end the same way.
+According to research, approximately 40 – 50% of all first-time married couples end in divorce or legal separation and around 60- 65% of second-time marriages end the same way.
 Even though divorce is a part of life over the recent fifty years divorce rates are higher.
-Even so there have been changes in laws that have made getting divorced much easier.
-In the 1970s and early 1980s there were very high divorce rates.
-Even though the rate of divorce since then have decreased divorce is still common.
+Even so, there have been changes in laws that have made getting divorced much easier.
+In the 1970s and early 1980s, there were very high divorce rates.
+Even though the rate of divorce since then has decreased divorce is still common.

-There are a variety of reasons why couples are at a frequent risk of divorce.
-Here are some of the common reasons for divorce.
+There are a variety of reasons why couples are at frequent risk of divorce.
+Here are some of the common reasons for divorce

-There are instances where by couples get into arguments and disagreement and if they are unable to find a solution to their problems they will grow apart.
+There are instances whereby couples get into arguments and disagreements and if they are unable to find a solution to their problems they will grow apart.
 Irreconcilable differences can occur when couples either choose not to solve an issue immediately.
 When the issue progresses couples are unable to discuss the challenge that they are facing as well as other future challenges and it becomes a hindrance to them having a flourishing marriage.